 This year’s positive story around Greek banks is gaining momentum as systemic lenders appear to be leaving behind them the troubled era of the debt crisis and the sector is recording solid profitability hinged on the ECB’s tightening of monetary policy.

 Greece’s industrial turnover remained in contraction in July, dropping by 10.2 percent year-on-year (YoY), from a 16.3 percent decrease in June, according to data released by the Hellenic Statistical Authority (ELSTAT) on Wednesday.

-Greece’s current account (C/A) balance recorded a deficit of 990.4 million euros in February compared to a deficit of 1.18 billion in January, Bank of Greece (BoG) figures showed on Friday.
+Greece’s current account produced a surplus of 827.5 million euros in July, from a deficit of 638.2 million euros in June, Bank of Greece (BoG) data showed on Wednesday.

-The budget primary balance recorded a surplus of 1.46 billion euros in the first three months of 2019, compared to a surplus of 1.88 billion noted in March 2018, the Finance Ministry (MoF) preliminary budget execution bulletin showed on Monday.
+The budget primary balance came to a surplus of 5.59 billion euros in August, compared to a surplus of 19 million euros in the same period of 2022, according to the preliminary budget execution data released by the Finance Ministry (MoF) on Monday.

 Moody’s upped on Friday night Greece’s credit rating by two notches to ‘Ba1’ with a stable outlook, coming on par with the other two leading rating agencies that had Greece one notch below the investment grade.

 Greece’s seasonally adjusted (SA) Wages Index maintained a solid growth trend in Q2, rising by 4.3 percent year-on-year, although it slowed from an upwards revised 6.3 percent in the first quarter of 2023, Hellenic Statistical Authority (ELSTAT) figures showed on Friday.